raysas/ROSALIND/README.md

 ### Algorithmic Heights:

-[algorithms](./Algorithmic%20Heights) that focus on solving complex algorithms using python
+[Complex algorithms](./Algorithmic%20Heights) that focus on solving problems using python